-The Communist party (CPGB-ML) is attending this year’s Durham miners’ gala, which will be addressed in the afternoon by Jeremy Corbyn, leader of the opposition.
-Whilst the assembled press will want to report on the ludicrous allegations of rife antisemitism within Labour’s ranks, working-class men and women in Durham will be more interested to hear Labour’s position on Brexit.
+The Communist party (CPGB-ML) attended this year’s Durham miners’ gala, which was addressed in the afternoon by Jeremy Corbyn, leader of the opposition.
+Whilst the assembled press wanted to report on the ludicrous allegations of rife antisemitism within Labour’s ranks, working-class men and women in Durham were more interested to hear Labour’s position on Brexit.

-Earlier this week, Labour finally announced that it would back remain in any vote on a Conservative party‘s deal.
+Earlier this month, Labour finally announced that it would back remain in any vote on a Conservative party deal.
 The Guardian reported that Jeremy Corbyn had “made clear that if a referendum was called on the Brexit deal negotiated by the incoming Conservative prime minister – or on whether to go ahead with a no-deal Brexit – Labour would support remain”.

 Corbyn wrote: “Whoever becomes the new prime minister should have the confidence to put their deal, or no-deal, back to the people in a public vote.
 In those circumstances, I want to make it clear that Labour would campaign for remain against either no-deal or a Tory deal that does not protect the economy and jobs.”

 According to the Guardian: “Differences in the shadow cabinet over Brexit policy have repeatedly been played out in public in recent months, with the shadow chancellor, John McDonnell, joining calls for his party to adopt a remain stance …

 “Corbyn’s deputy, Tom Watson, has publicly urged party members to make their disquiet about Labour’s position known by signing up to a remain ‘declaration’.”

 At every turn, we see Britain’s sham democracy being exposed.